 To better connect foster animals with permanent homes, Sonia and her foster families collaborated to create the Traveling Fosters in 2015.
 The Traveling Fosters host their own adoption events so that animals in their care don’t have to return to the shelter.
 Now a nationally recognized initiative, the Traveling Fosters have been featured by the ASPCA® and awarded several grants to help further the program.

 Sonia, along with Vice President and Chief Operating Officer Ellen Taylor, created a webinar for the ASPCA® Adoption Ambassador program to help other shelters start their own foster/adoption program.

 In 2016, Sonia received a scholarship from the ASPCA® to attend the HSUS® Expo in Las Vegas.

 Sonia continues to excel in the field of animal welfare.
 She now directs Animal Admissions, Foster Care, and shares co-oversight of the Animal Care Department.

-Kat Cornell has been in the animal welfare profession for over 8 years and is currently the Director of Animal Care at the Humane Society of Washington County.
+Kat Cornell has been in the animal welfare profession for over 8 years and is currently the Director of Operations at the Humane Society of Washington County.

 Kat is a graduate of Wells College in upstate New York and holds a Bachelor’s degree in Biological and Chemical Sciences with a minor in Japanese.
 She volunteered at her local animal shelter as a youth in a church group long before she was eligible to work and always knew one day she would aim for a career that would help animals in need.
 She started her career with animals supervising at a veterinary hospital and moved to the animal welfare profession in 2009 when she accepted a job as an Animal Care Technician.
 She soon began moving up the ranks and took over managing the newly developed Foster Program at Fairfax County Animal Shelter in 2011 as the first full time employee in that position.